PowerAruba/PowerArubaCP/README.md

 ### Endpoint

-You can add Endpoint `Add-ArubaCPEndpoint`, retrieve its information `Get-ArubaCPEndpoint`, modify its properties `Set-ArubaCPEndpoint` or delete it `Remove-ArubaCPEndpoint`.
+You can add Endpoint `Add-ArubaCPEndpoint`, retrieve its informations `Get-ArubaCPEndpoint`, modify its properties `Set-ArubaCPEndpoint` or delete it `Remove-ArubaCPEndpoint`.

 ```powershell
 # Add Endpoint (Known)